AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/1-importing-yaml-files/content.md

 # Welcome to Vite Plugin tutorial

-Hey there, and welcome to Vite Plugin tutorial 👋!
+Hey there, and welcome to Vite Plugin tutorial&nbsp;👋!

 In this tutorial we'll go through steps for creating custom Vite plugins.
 We'll start by creating a custom Vite plugin for loading `.yaml` files.